-- You have an Acronis account and a subscription to the Acronis Cloud service.
-Refer to Subscription information (p.
-25) for details. - Acronis True Image Home 2012 or later version is installed on every computer. - If you connect your computers through a local area network, make sure that local connection is established. - Every computer has connection to the Internet.
+- You have an Acronis account. - If you plan to include Acronis Cloud in your sync, you must have a subscription to Acronis Cloud Storage.
+Refer to Subscription information for details. - Acronis True Image Home 2012 or later version is installed on every computer. - If you connect your computers through a local area network, make sure that local connection is established. - Every computer has connection to the Internet.